LSZ (Lysergic Acid Dimethylazetidide): Stronger Than LSD

 If your reagent doesn’t change color, you have something else altogether and should avoid using these substances under any circumstance.

 LSZ is illegal in most parts of the world, but not directly.
 This compound is illegal because of how similar the chemical structure is to LSD.

-Regulators and drug-makers played this game of cat and mouse for years until countries started establishing analog laws or new psychoactive substances (NPS) laws.
-According to these laws, any substance that’s considered an analog or derivative of a known prohibited substance is classified as illegal until manually removed from the list.
+Regulators and drug-makers played this game of cat and mouse for years until countries established analog laws or new psychoactive substances (NPS) laws.
+According to these laws, any substance considered an analog or derivative of a known prohibited substance is classified as illegal until manually removed from the list.

 Most countries have some form of this law, and most countries ban LSD.
 Therefore, according to the analog act or NPS laws, all LSD-analogues, including LSZ, are illegal by proxy.

 There’s some argument to be made here that could put LSZ in a “legal grey area” — but at the end of the day, the DEA and FDA are very likely to interpret LSZ as being illegal and could take action against anybody caught in possession of this substance.

 The only real exception to NPS and analog laws is Canada, which for whatever reason, doesn’t have an analog act and has taken no steps to ban psychedelic substances like LSZ.
 Here, LSZ does indeed live in a legal grey area, and there are both retail and online shops openly selling this substance that have yet to be shut down.